11 Proven Ways to Stop, Kill, and Get Rid of Spider Mites

 If you have a compost pile at home–and the ability to make compost tea–you can create your own homemade Garrett Juice by combining the following ingredients:

-But for those who can’t make their own compost teas, Garrett Juice can be purchased online from two manufacturers:
+But for those who can’t make their own compost teas, Garrett Juice can be purchased online from the Medina company:

 3. Soap Spray